Ateneo–La Salle rivalry: Collegiate titles of national scope

 In terms of collegiate titles of national scope, Ateneo leads with five titles to La Salle's three.
 Ateneo won the Collegiate Champions League (CCL) title in 2007, and won back to back titles in the Philippine Collegiate Championship League (PCCL) in the 2009 and 2010 seasons, as well as in the 2018 and 2019 seasons.
-La Salle won the Philippine Intercollegiate Championship in 1988 and the Philippine Collegiate Championship in 2008 and 2013 against Ateneo and the SWU Cobras, respectively.
+La Salle won the Philippine Intercollegiate Championship in 1988 and the Philippine Collegiate Championship in 2008 and 2013 against Ateneo and the South Western University Cobras, respectively.

 Ateneo won the 2007 Collegiate Champions League title against the University of the Visayas Green Lancers, 71–54.
 The Collegiate Champions League (CCL), was then reformatted and became the Philippine Collegiate Championship League (PCCL).
 It is currently the national collegiate basketball championship tournament, sanctioned by the Samahang Basketbol ng Pilipinas, the country's official basketball federation.
 College teams from all over the country participate in the tournament.
 The tournament also has a Sweet 16 similar to the United States' NCAA basketball tournament during "March Madness."

 The Green Archers won the 2008 PCCL title.
 La Salle defeated the second-seeded NCAA champion San Beda Red Lions and arranged a finals meeting with the top-seeded UAAP champion Ateneo Blue Eagles, who defeated the Letran Knights in the Final Four.
 In the championship match, the De La Salle Green Archers prevailed over the Ateneo Blue Eagles, 71–62.

 In the 2009 season of the Philippine Collegiate Championship League, the Blue Eagles defeated the FEU Tamaraws in three games to clinch their second national title, whereas the Green Archers were eliminated by the Letran Knights in their first game in the round of 16.
-In the 2010 season, the Blue Eagles defeated the Adamson Falcons in three games to clinch their third and back-to-back national titles, while the Green Archers settled for 3rd-place beating the UC Webmasters despite having 4 players injured and only 10 players intact in the line-up.
+In the 2010 season, the Blue Eagles defeated the Adamson Soaring Falcons in three games to clinch their third and back-to-back national titles, while the Green Archers settled for 3rd-place beating the University of Cebu Webmasters despite having 4 players injured and only 10 players intact in the line-up.

 In the 2013 season of the Philippine Collegiate Championship League, the Green Archers defeated the South Western University Cobras, via sweep to reclaim the national championship for the first time since 2008 and winning their second title in the tournament.

 In the 2018 season of the Philippine Collegiate Championship League, the Blue Eagles defeated the University of the Visayas Green Lancers, 95–71 to reclaim the national championship for the first time since 2010 and winning their fourth title in the tournament.
 In the 2019 season, the Blue Eagles defeated the San Beda Red Lions 57–46 to win their fifth title in the PCCL.